 Give your writing a boost this spring.
 Join The Common for a series of craft classes with these literary luminaries.

 Each class includes a craft talk and Q&A with the guest author, generative exercises and discussion in breakout sessions, and a take-home list of readings and writing prompts.
 Students also receive exclusive access to a free “Behind the Scenes” session about what literary magazine editors look for in submissions.
+Recordings will be available after the fact for participants who cannot attend the live event.

 Award-winning author Jim Shepard is known for his wildly imaginative yet historically inspired short stories and novels.
 In this masterclass, Jim will guide participants through a close reading of the Nathan Englander short story “The Tumblers” while outlining what he has learned and implemented in his own work about turning real events into stirring fiction.
 Jim’s talk will be followed by a generative writing exercise and open Q&A. The last section of the class will invite participants into breakout sessions with The Common editors to further discuss process and commonly encountered pitfalls.